-Storminess.
-Very low confidence.
+Wind and Storminess.
+Low confidence.

-The UKCP09 predictions for wind speeds are very uncertain, such that it is not possible to assign even a low confidence value to changes in wind speed.
+The UKCIP predictions for wind speeds are very uncertain.
 It is predicted that winter depressions will become more frequent, with deeper lows.
 However it is difficult to clearly predict regional effects.
-Based on the existing UKCP09 forecasts, some areas are predicted to experience an increase (up to 10 percent) in the 20 year return period daily mean speeds in some seasons (e.g. West coast of Scotland in autumn/winter and Orkney/Shetland in summer).
-This represents an increase in the frequency of stormy conditions, which will have significance for the integrity of aquaculture structures and increase the risk of escapes.
-Mean daily wind speeds with 2 year return periods are predicted to decline over much of the West coast of Scotland during summer months.
-These calmer conditions are likely to have effects on planktonic communities (see below).
+Based on UKCIP forecasts, some areas are predicted to experience an increase (up to 10%) in the 20 year return period daily mean speeds in some seasons (e.g. west coast of Scotland in autumn/winter and Orkney/ Shetland in summer).
+Also in general across the North-East Atlantic storm events have intensified and this increase is predicted by some authors to continue (Leckebusch et al., 2006).
+An increase in the frequency of stormy conditions, will have significance for the integrity of aquaculture structures and increase the risk of escapes.
+If the finfish sector wishes to expand significantly it is likely to have to consider moving to more exposed offshore locations in the near future.
+It is in these environments that the greatest engineering challenges will be faced, with infrastructure subjected to substantial wave stress.
+This is likely to exacerbate the forecast effects of storminess on the sector.
+Mussel farms are particularly vulnerable to damage by storms (Dankers, 1995) while infrastructure damage to finfish farms can result in significant losses of fish with potential environmental and economic impacts (Taylor and Kelly, 2010).
+It is not clear whether changes in fish farm escapes where data exist (Scotland) are related to changes in weather patterns and more comprehensive monitoring would be required to assess this across the UK and Ireland.
+There is some evidence (Overstreet, 2007) that extreme weather events can harm and reduce parasite populations which may have some subsequent beneficial effects for fish health or reduced economic costs of parasitic treatments.
+Mean daily wind speeds with two-year return periods are predicted to decline over much of the West coast of Scotland during summer months.
+These calmer conditions are likely to have effects on planktonic communities with potential knock-on effects for stock health.